microsoft/OpenAPI.NET.CSharpAnnotations/README2.md

 ![Convert Comments to OpenAPI](docs/images/comment-oai-map.png "Map /// C# Comments --> OpenAPI.NET")

 ### Mechanics
 After you've corrrectly annotated your C# code, you'll need to build your solution and then retrieve the output XML file where MSBuild.exe aggegates the projects comments.
+This file is what this utility will use to convert your comments into an OpenAPI.NET object.
 ![Enable Comment Output](docs/images/vs-enable.png "Output comments from MSBuild.exe")